-If you opt to have the internet at your home (if you can get it), freelance, online work is always an option.
+If you opt to have the internet at your home (if you can get it), online freelance work is always an option.
 You can blog, edit, do design work, submit your photography to photo sites, and the list goes on and on.

 If you want to make off-grid living your full-time job, you can.
 Just know that not anyone can up and decide to move to the country and be a farmer.
 It takes some serious know-how.
 In the meantime, you can work on local farms, which typically need help during harvest seasons.

 There’s no doubt about it, living off the grid is tough.
-Most of your day-to-day job is learning how to survive on your own without the convenience of modern technology.
+Most of your day-to-day time is spent learning how to survive on your own without the convenience of modern technology.
 That can wear your body down a lot faster than if you live in a home with on-demand heat and AC, electricity managed by your town, and a grocery store down the street.

 Given that wear and tear, you may need to visit a doctor more than the average on-grid person.